Stock Report: Lifeless Packers Fall at Home to Carolina

 Falling: Matt LaFleur

-Why does his team so often fail to meet the moment against teams like these Carolina Panthers?
+Why does his team so often fail to meet the moment against teams like these Panthers?

 The Packers were coming off an inspiring win on the road against the Pittsburgh Steelers, while the Panthers were blown away by the Buffalo Bills.